hzrd149/nostrudel/README.md

 ## Contributing

-For now this is only a personal project, and while im more than happy to fix any issues that are found. id like to spend as much time as possible build the app and not responding to PRs.
-If you do want to open a PR please keep it small and don't rewrite the whole project :D
+This is only a personal project, so if you open any PRs please keep them small. thanks